ing-bank/lion/packages/overlays/docs/OverlayOverview.md

 ## Common Overlay Components

-In our component library, we used to have the following overlay ‘child’ components:
+In our component library, we want to have the following overlay ‘child’ components:
 - Dialog
 - Tooltip
 - Popover